kenstuddy/CSIRCBot/README.md

 # CSIRCBot
-IRC Bot written in C# many years ago with logging support and multithreading
+IRC Bot written in C# many years ago with logging support and multithreading.
+Originally written in 2010.